No-fault divorce due in April 2022

 This will mark a significant change in divorce procedure in England and Wales.
 Couples will soon be able to get divorced or dissolve their civil partnership without either party having to be blamed for the end of the marriage or partnership.

-Currently, divorcing couples must choose from one of three facts to prove that the marriage has broken down irretrievably, and by doing so assign blame - or fault - for the breakdown of the relationship:
+Currently, divorcing couples must choose from one of these facts to prove that the marriage has broken down irretrievably, and by doing so assign blame – or fault – for the breakdown of the relationship:

 - Unreasonable behaviour